-RS 9321 Qualitative Research Methods RS 9322 Quantitative Research Methods RS 9323 Advanced Quantitative Design and Analysis - OR - 3 3 3 RS 9324 Advanced Qualitative Design and Analysis Total Research Hours for Doctoral Degree 12 Required Foundation Course for the Doctor of Philosophy in Interdisciplinary Studies FD 9301 Foundations and Advanced Scholarly Writing for Doctoral Study 3 Total Required Hours 3 Interdisciplinary Academic Areas Courses Students choose courses from the current graduate courses offered at Amridge University.
+RS 9321 Qualitative Research Methods 3 RS 9322 Quantitative Research Methods 3 RS 9323 Advanced Quantitative Design and Analysis - OR - 3 RS 9324 Advanced Qualitative Design and Analysis earch Hours for Doctoral Degree 12 • - Foundation Course for the Doctor of Philosophy in plinary Studies Foundations and Advanced Scholarly Writing for Doctoral Study 3 Total Re quired Hours 3 Interdisci plinary Academic Areas Courses - Students choose courses from the current graduate courses offered at Amridge University.
 A minimum of two disciplines is required.
 No more than 4 courses can be taken from the following disciplines.
-Education Marriage and Family Therapy and Counseling Leadership Ministry Biblical Studies Curriculum and Instruction 21 Total Interdisciplinary Academic Areas Hours for Doctoral Degree 21 Qualifying Examination for the Doctor of Philosophy in Interdisciplinary Studies RI 9300 Qualifying Examination for Doctor of Philosophy in Interdisciplinary Studies 3 Total Qualifying Examination Hours for Doctoral Degree 3 Research Dissertation Modules for the Doctor of Philosophy in Interdisciplinary Studies RI 9301 Research Dissertation in Interdisciplinary Studies Module 1 RI 9302 Research Dissertation in Interdisciplinary Studies 3 Module 2 RI 9303 Research Dissertation in Interdisciplinary Studies 3 Module 3 RI 9304 Research Dissertation in Interdisciplinary Studies 3 Module 4 3 Total Research Dissertation Module Hours for Doctoral Degree 12 Total Hours for Doctoral Degree 51 eligible to transfer up to 12 semester hours of doctoral level coursework into the Doctor of Philosophy in Interdisciplinary Studies.
+2 1 ducation larriage and Family Therapy and Counseling eadership linistry iblical Studies - C urriculum and Instruction Total Inte erdisciplinary Academic Areas Hours for Doctoral 21 g Examination for the Doctor of Philosophy in plinary Studies Qualifying Examination for Doctor of Philosophy in 111 3300 Interdisciplinary Studies 3 Total Qua lifying Examination Hours for Doctoral Degree 3 Research Dissertation Modules for the Doctor of Philosophy in plinary Studies Research Dissertation in Interdisciplinary Studies Module 1 3 Research Dissertation in Interdisciplinary Studies Module 2 3 Research Dissertation in Interdisciplinary Studies Module 3 3 Research Dissertation in Interdisciplinary Studies Module 4 3 Total Res earch Dissertation Module Hours for Doctoral Degree 12 Total Hou rs for Doctoral Degree 51 eligible to transfer up to 12 semester hours of doctoral level coursework into the Doctor of Philosophy in Interdisciplinary Studies.